fzi-forschungszentrum-informatik/TSInterpret/paper/paper.md

 ---
-title: 'TSInterpret: A Python package for the interpretability of time series classification'
+title: 'TSInterpret: A Python Package for the Interpretability of Time Series Classification'
 tags:
   - Python
 authors: